App turns the Internet into a Kardashians free zone

-Are you interested in keeping up with the Kardashians, or are you just sick and tired of them clogging up all facets of the Internet?
-A new app called #KardBlock aims to rid all mentions of the Kardashians from your internet browsing.
+Are you interested in keeping up with the Kardashians?
+If not, you’re probably just sick and tired of them clogging up all facets of the Internet.
+Don’t worry, a new app called #KardBlock aims to rid all mentions of the Kardashians from your internet browsing.

 British viral marketer James Shamsi announced the app, called #KardBlock, that he created to filter any mention of Kim, Kanye, Kris, Kendall, Khloe, Kourtney and Kylie from the user’s news feed, because he was tired of being bombarded by Kardashian/Jenner news.

-“Basically, what was happening was that there were Kardashians everywhere, and I wanted to do something about that,” says Shamsi, from Los Angeles.
+“Basically, what was happening was that there were Kardashians everywhere, and I wanted to do something about that,” says James.
 “But for me, when I follow pages, I am not doing it to get a constant stream of updates on the Kardashians.”

-The app will not only wipe the Internet clean of perhaps its most malevolent family, but it also promises to transform that empty content space into something a bit more substantive—and potentially much less commercial.
+The app will not only wipe the Internet clean of the Kardashians, but it also promises to transform that empty content space into something a bit more substantive; and potentially something much less commercial.

 Kardashian haters will be delighted to hear that Shamsi’s app is free.
-Since it was announced, Shamsi claims, upwards of 20,000 people have signed up for the beta version of the web browser extension.
-And while Shamsi has received harsh criticism—and even threatening phone calls— from Kardashian fans over his app, Twitter users seemed to love the idea of a Kardashian-free Internet.
+Since it was announced, upwards of 20,000 people have signed up for the beta version of the web browser extension.
+James has received harsh criticism—and even threatening phone calls— from Kardashian fans over his app.
+However, Twitter users seemed to love the idea of a Kardashian-free Internet.

 What do you think of #Kardblock?